-There's something about a sailboat.
+But there's definitely something about a cruising boat.
 Size isn't it - large or small - they all have it.
 Nor do they have to be stunningly beautiful or hugely expensive.

 It's not about what they are; it's more about what they can deliver.